philippkueng/node-neo4j/README.md

 	$ npm test

 All tests should pass if you're running the latest version of Neo4j.
-(Neo4j 2.0.0-M06) We try to update the module as fast as possible if there's a new version of Neo4j.
+(Neo4j 2.0.0-RC1) We try to update the module as fast as possible if there's a new version of Neo4j.
 Don't be shy to give remarks or report bugs.
 We would be glad to fix them.
-You can contact use on Twitter @Stofkn or @philippkueng or mail us (check package.json).
+You can contact use on Twitter [https://twitter.com/Stofkn](@Stofkn) or [https://twitter.com/philippkueng](@philippkueng) or mail us (check package.json).

 ## New features